treesess/STEAMRELAY/showcase/251025 PSU housing | casing/readme.md

-simple half open housing for the PSU.
+simple half open housing for the PSU. this PSU serves as a mobile power supply for all kinds of tests around the workplace.

 <img width="453" height="398" alt="image" src="https://github.com/user-attachments/assets/a9673b50-04b9-490d-a6ae-51a68bd983c8" />